Stop Fundraising Without a Strategy: How to Engage Your Donors with Confidence

 3. Current Crisis or Trends

-The third fundraising pitfall I see is nonprofit organizations reacting to the latest trends or current crisis.
+The third fundraising pitfall I see is nonprofit organizations reacting to the latest trends or current crises.
 I encounter so many nonprofits in a panic saying “Oh my God, we need another $40,000 now!”

 These nonprofits can be described as reactive and what we want are proactive nonprofits.
 This can be solved with…you guessed it, a fundraising strategy.